What’s New for Ofgem’s Targeted Charging Review in 2023?

 Non-Commodity charges – these are made up of renewable levies that encourage renewable generation, and network-related charges to pay for operating and maintaining the distribution (DUoS) and transmission (TNUoS) networks.
 It is the latter charges that TCR directly impacts.

-You can find out more about DUoS and TNUoS charges click here.
+Find out more about DUoS and TNUoS charges.

 The story so far